Karen Pinder- Free Your Mind Counselling Service- MBACP.

 I have a counselling diploma in person centred counselling.
 This is non-directive and client led therapeutic counselling, helping you work through your thoughts and feelings, at your pace.

-- 14 yrs experience working with young people some who have specific needs such as autism, moderate learning difficulties, ADHD & emotional issues.
+- over 14 yrs experience working with young people some who have specific needs such as autism, moderate learning difficulties, ADHD & emotional issues.

 - I am DBS checked